 A therapist once told me that I was very much in “stage three of coming out”.
 I had no idea what she meant — let alone how many stages there actually were to the shit-show of a process that coming out is.

 She went on to say that stage three is the part of coming out where one is super out and proud and loud.
 Eventually we’re supposed to safely arrive at the fifth stage and quietly and confidently settle into our identity.
-I tried to absorb this information, but as I juxtaposed it against the statistics of the bi community (we’re closeted as fuck and tend to not do so hot with mental health and substances) I thought, “Stage four and five are for quitters….the bi’s are in a state of closeted fucking crisis and we need to be OUT and LOUD in order to change this.”
+I tried to absorb this information, but as I juxtaposed it against the statistics of the bi community (we’re extremely closeted and tend to not do so hot with mental health and substances) I thought, “Stage four and five are for quitters….the bi’s are WAY too closeted and underrepresented and need to be OUT and LOUD in order to change this.”

 A few years into being out, I wanted to feel more at home calling myself Queer.
 Keep in mind that I don’t exactly fit into any category.
 The folks who use the label Queer tend to be at least a decade younger than me and I suspect that my hetero couple privilege doesn’t always go over well.
 The lesbians are the lesbians, the married bi non-monogamous people tend to be super closeted and can only be found in the swing scene.
 I liked and wanted the label Queer because it’s vague.
 It says I’m divergent but my divergence is unique to me.

 However, I’ve often felt like I don’t deserve the label Queer.
 I didn’t struggle as a teenager coming out.
 I didn’t even know one could be bi back then.
 I’m married, I have a fair amount of privilege, I’ve never really been harassed, and I don’t present Queer enough.